 collating and exposing evidence of widespread abuse of the psychiatric

-with "troublemakers" incarcerated without any formal
+hospital system with "troublemakers" incarcerated without any formal

 psychiatric evaluation or due legal process.